-This guide is written for hardware / firmware / app developers who want to build smart electric motorcycle products (including electric mopeds) on the Tuya Developer Platform.
+This topic describes how to develop smart electric motorcycle products (including electric mopeds) on the Tuya Developer Platform.
+It targets hardware, embedded, and app developers.

-In China, "electric two-wheelers" are split into three classes by GB 17761-2024 (the new national standard) and the Safety Requirements for Electric Motorcycles and Electric Mopeds.
-Different classes have completely different compliance, registration, license, category and panel rules, so you must align on this before development.
+In China, electric two-wheelers fall into three categories under GB 17761-2024 and the Safety Specifications for Electric Motorcycles and Electric Mopeds.
+Each category has its own compliance, registration, license, product category, and panel requirements.
+Confirm the category before development.

 |---|---|---|---|---|

-Tuya abstracts hardware capabilities into DPs (Data Points), in three categories:
+Tuya abstracts hardware capabilities into DPs.
+DPs fall into three categories:

 |---|---|---|---|

-The table below lists the actual values from the Tuya platform’s "Smart Electric Vehicle / E-motorcycle" standard DP template.
-Use it as the minimum viable set when creating a new product — pick the corresponding DP IDs directly during development.
+The following table reflects actual values from the Tuya standard DP templates for smart electric vehicles and electric motorcycles.
+Use it as a minimum viable DP set for a new product, and select the corresponding DP IDs during development.

 |---|---|---|---|---|---|